 The three original TRIO educational assistance programs were created as part of the Economic Opportunity Act of 1964.
 They included Upward Bound, Talent Search and Student Support Services.
 By the late 1960's, the term "TRIO" was coined to describe these three federal programs.

-The Federal TRIO Programs are outreach and student services programs designed to identify and provide services for individuals from disadvantaged backgrounds.
-TRIO includes eight programs targeted to serve low-income individuals, first-generation college students, and individuals with disabilities.
-These programs assist participants in passing through the academic pipeline, from middle school to postbaccalaureate programs.
+Today, TRIO Programs continue to identify and provide services for individuals from disadvantaged backgrounds.
+TRIO now includes eight programs targeted to serve low-income individuals, first-generation college students and individuals with disabilities.
+These programs assist participants in passing through the academic pipeline, from middle school to post baccalaureate programs.

 Visit the CEOP website or one of these program sites to learn more about the TRIO programs administered by the University of Kansas.

 - Child Care Access Means Parents in School

 - GEAR UP (Gaining Early Awareness and Readiness for Undergraduate Programs)

 - STEP UP (Supporting Technology, Educators, and Parents for Upward Progress)

 - TRIO Upward Bound Program